amicamuller/mtDNA/README.md

 REQUIREMENTS
 ------------
-Before running the scripts in this repository, please ensure you have set up an environment with the requirements specified in the 'mtDNA_sequencing_Python_requirements.txt'.
+Before running the scripts in this repository, please ensure you have set up an environment with the requirements specified in the 'requirements.txt'.

 RUNNING THE ANALYSIS
 --------------------